AlibabaCloudDocs/hbr/intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Restore backups.md

 You can restore backups to a server or virtual machine.
 This applies to backups that are created by using a client or another client in the same vault.

+**Note:** When you restore a piece of data among a large number of backups, you can use the[Search backups](intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Search backups.md#) function to locate the target piece of data in seconds.

 ## Restore backups by using this client {#section_whg_btc_sfb .section}

  **Procedure**